pyelicz/pyelicz.github.io/privacy-policy/1.1/en.md

   </p>
 <h3 class="title-l1" >9.
 Statistical analysis</h3>
 <p>Our products use third-party in-app payment, you need to agree with the privacy policy provided by the third-party service providers;
-    </br>Link to the privacy policy of the third-party service provider used by the application:
+    <br>Link to the privacy policy of the third-party service provider used by the application:
     </p>
 <h3 class="title-l1" >10.Exit</h3>
 <p>In accordance with this privacy policy, you may uninstall all applications from each of your devices and discontinue use of this site, thereby forever choosing to remain free from any future collection of your personal information within the software.</p>
 <h3 class="title-l1" >11.Support</h3>
 <p>If you have any questions about this privacy policy, please contact us:
-    </br>By email:support@acemark.net    </br>By link:    </br>By telephone:</p>
+    <br>By email:support@acemark.net    <br>By link:    <br>By telephone:</p>
 <h3 class="title-l1" >12.
 Changes to this privacy policy</h3>
 <p>We may update our privacy policy from time to time.
 We will notify you of any changes by Posting a new privacy policy on this page.
-    </br>It is recommended that you review this privacy policy periodically for any changes.
+    <br>It is recommended that you review this privacy policy periodically for any changes.
 Changes to this privacy policy take effect when published on this page.</p>

 <!--英文区文字结束-->